How to Grow Your Small Business

 In 2018 Facebook is still one the best and lowest costs ways to advertise a local business.

-It’s easy to create custom audiences, others that look like your existing customer profile, and the ability to test ads and audiences in real time.
+It’s easy to create custom audiences, others that look like your existing customer profile.
+Facebook provides the ability to test ads and audiences and make changes in real time.

-The flexibilities are truly amazing and allow for constant optimizing to get the best conversion rates and ROI.
+The flexibilities are truly amazing and allow for constant optimizing to get the best conversion rates and return on investment possible.